The 3D index and Dehn filling: Attaching layered solid tori

 \end{thm} \begin{proof} Proposition~\ref{prop:inductive_step} covers case (1) of Section~\ref{sec:LSTs}, so proves the result for all curves $\alpha$ with slopes in the interval $(-\infty,0)$.
 By using the symmetry $U$, this result also holds for all $\alpha$ with slopes in the intervals $(0,1)$ and $(1,\infty)$.
 The remaining cases, with slopes $0$, $1$ and $\infty$, correspond to fillings using LST$(0,1,1)$, and the theorem follows from the results in Appendix~\ref{sec:gang011} and Appendix~\ref{sec:relative_degenerate}. \end{proof}

 With all necessary tools in place, we finally proceed to the proof of our main theorem: \begin{proof}[Proof of the Main Theorem~\ref{thm:main}] Theorem~\ref{thm:main_relative} establishes that the local form of the Gang-Yonekura formula holds for all slopes.
-When combined with the Gluing Theorem~\ref{thm:gluing}, which allows us to assemble local contributions into a `global' index computation, this yields a complete proof of Theorem~\ref{thm:main}. \end{proof}
+As explained at the start of Section~\ref{sec:attaching_solid_tori}, combining this with the Gluing Theorem~\ref{thm:gluing}, which allows us to assemble local contributions into a `global' index computation, completes the proof of Theorem~\ref{thm:main}. \end{proof}